survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.
 Given PurifyCSS may not pick all of the classes you are using, you should use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.

-W> Using PurifyCSS will lose CSS source maps even if you have enabled them through loader specific configuration due to the way it works.
+W> Using PurifyCSS loses CSS source maps even if you have enabled them through loader specific configuration due to the way it works underneath.

 ### Critical Path Rendering